Existence and Cardinality of $k$-Normal Elements in Finite Fields: Examples

 \section{Examples}

-We now demonstrate the validity of Theorems \ref{lowerbound}, \ref{existencecondition}, and \ref{existencecondition2} with the help of concrete examples.
+We now demonstrate Theorems \ref{lowerbound}, \ref{existencecondition}, and \ref{existencecondition2} by providing concrete examples.
 The following cardinalities were derived by an exhaustive search using the algebra software package SageMath \cite{sagemath}.
-Each table below corresponds to the extension $\fqm$ of $\fq$, and shows that the number of $k$-normal elements, whenever nonzero, is greater than or equal to the number $\frac{\Phi_q(x^m-1)}{q^k}$, as stated in Theorem \ref{lowerbound}.
-Note that these latter values, which appear in the second column, have been rounded off to two decimal places.
+Each table below corresponds to the extension $\fqm$ of $\fq$, and shows that the number of $k$-normal elements, whenever nonzero, is greater than or equal to the number $\frac{\Phi_q(x^m-1)}{q^k}$ (which has been rounded off to two decimal places in the table), as stated in Theorem \ref{lowerbound}.
 Below each table, we give the number of normal elements with multiplicative order $\frac{q^m-1}{q-1}$.
 In the terminology of \cite{mullen2016some}, we call these $(q-1)$-primitive normal elements.
 Clearly, Theorem \ref{existencecondition2} is validated by the fact that all these numbers are non-zero.

 We have already discussed Tables 4 and 6 in the light of Theorems \ref{similar1} and \ref{existencecondition}.
 On the other hand, note that for the example in Table 5, Theorem \ref{similar1} is applicable, while Theorem \ref{existencecondition} is not.
+As we have noted before, this happens precisely when $p \div m$ and the hypothesis of $\ref{similar1}$ holds.
 This shows that neither of these two results is stronger than the other.
 In the case of Table 8, the assumptions of both theorems hold and both guarantee the existence of $k$-normal elements for every value of $k$ less than $m$.
 For Tables 1, 2, 3, and 7, neither Theorem \ref{similar1} nor Theorem \ref{existencecondition} applies.
 In fact, Table 3 shows that 3-normal elements and 7-normal elements over $\f_2$ do not exist in $\f_{1024}$.